-- (1) Includes gains/losses on disposals of assets and sales of certain investments, unrealized mark-to-market adjustments on commodity contracts, certain foreign currency related adjustments, and certain purchase accounting and contingent consideration adjustments. - (2) Represents share-based compensation expense to account for stock options, restricted stock and other stock awards over their respective vesting periods. - (3) Represents transaction costs incurred directly in connection with any investment, as defined in our credit agreement, equity issuance, debt issuance or refinancing, together with certain fees relating to our senior secured credit facilities. - (4) The current year period predominantly represents severance and other non-recurring restructuring charges related to the suspension of operations at certain of our facilities.
+(1) Includes gains/losses on disposals of assets and sales of certain investments, unrealized mark-to-market adjustments on commodity contracts,

+(2) Represents share-based compensation expense to account for stock options, restricted stock, and other stock awards over their respective vesting periods.

+- (3) Represents the non-cash write-off of original issue discount and deferred financing costs due primarily to a voluntary prepayment of Term Loan debt. - (4) Represents transaction costs incurred directly in connection with any investment, as defined in our credit agreement, equity issuance, debt issuance, or refinancing, together with certain fees relating to our senior secured credit facilities. - (5) The current year period predominantly represents severance and other non-recurring restructuring charges related to the suspension of operations at certain of our facilities. - (6) Represents a specific credit loss provision of \$17,926 for a clean energy product customer that filed for bankruptcy, as well as a warranty provision of \$37,338 to address certain clean energy product warranty-related matters.

-The Company's sales in the U.S. represented approximately 83% of total sales for the three months ended March 31, 2022 and 2021.
-Approximately 76% and 75% of the Company's identifiable long-lived assets were located in the U.S. at March 31, 2022 and December 31, 2021, respectively.
+The Company's sales in the U.S. represented approximately 82% of total sales for the three months ended September 30, 2022 and 2021.
+The Company's sales in the U.S. represented approximately 82% of total sales for the nine months ended September 30, 2022 and 2021.
+Approximately 78% and 75% of the Company's identifiable long-lived assets were located in the U.S. at September 30, 2022 and December 31, 2021, respectively.